 - One can upgrade their POLY tokens on the Ethereum blockchain.
 In either case, you will need to complete the one-time customer due diligence (CDD) process on your Polymesh account before such actions are possible.
 Let us address the upgrade process.
 We will use it to acquire testnet POLYX later.

 Ethereum POLY is upgradable to POLYX.
 This upgrade is handled by the aptly named POLY to POLYX Bridge.
 As the name suggests, it is a one-way bridge.
 At your request, the bridge locks forever some of your POLY on Ethereum, and mints the same amount, but of POLYX, on the Polymesh network.

 This lock-then-mint process ensures that the circulating supply of POLY+POLYX remains unchanged.
 It also simplifies future audits, which only need to compare the amount of locked POLY with the amount of minted POLYX.

 Different networks offer tokens at different monetary values, that is why:

-- POLY on Ethereum's Kovan Testnet, which one gets through the POLY bridge to convert to POLYX on Polymesh's Alcyone testnet.
+- POLY on Ethereum's Kovan Testnet, which one gets through the POLY bridge to upgrade to POLYX on Polymesh's Alcyone testnet.
 It is expected that this network, its future test siblings, and its token remain a playground and play token used for testing only;

-- POLY on Ethereum's Mainnet, which one gets through the Poly bridge to convert to POLYX on the Polymesh Mainnet.
+- POLY on Ethereum's Mainnet, which one gets through the Poly bridge to upgrade to POLYX on the Polymesh Mainnet.
 This network and its token are intended to be the real deal where individuals and other entities represent real world value and where actions have consequences.

 Additionally, for the avoidance of doubt, although anyone can freely and pseudonymously own and trade POLY tokens, it is still necessary, for anyone wishing to use the bridge, to complete the KYC requirements of the target Polymesh platform.